 Departments may however, stipulate specific courses which may be used to fulfill the intermediate-level biostatistics course requirement.
 Doctoral students in Global Health and Population may meet their intermediate-level biostatistics requirement by taking GHP525 Econometrics for Health Policy.
 In addition, students in the Department of Social and Behavioral Sciences may take S030 Intermediate Statistics: Applied Regression and Data Analysis offered at the Harvard Graduate School of Education.

-Throughout the doctoral student’s career at HSPH, the CAD and Registrar’s Office monitor student performance in course work.
+Throughout the doctoral student’s career at the Harvard Chan School, the CAD and Registrar’s Office monitor student performance in course work.
 Grades of B- or better (Harvard Business School grade equivalents are I and II) must be obtained in all courses used to meet the degree requirements for major and minor fields.

 Students making unsatisfactory progress will either be required to withdraw from degree candidacy or will be permitted to register for the subsequent semester, subject to specific academic conditions.
 If specified conditions are not fulfilled by the date set by the Registrar, degree candidacy may be terminated.